-Health Savings Account (HSA) is a medical savings account available to people enrolled in a high-deductible health plan.
-The money deposited into the HSA is not subject to federal income tax at the time of the deposit is made.
+A health savings account (HSA) is a tax-advantaged savings account available to people enrolled in a high-deductible health plan.
+The money deposited into the HSA is not subject to federal income tax at the time the deposit is made.
 Additionally, HSA funds will accumulate year-to-year if the money is not spent.
 HSA funds may be used to pay for qualified medical expenses at any time.
-Other benefits Health Savings Accounts:
+Other benefits health savings accounts:

-- Contributions to made to your HSA by your employer may be excluded from your gross income.
+- Contributions made to your HSA by your employer may be excluded from your gross income.

 - The contributions remain in your account until you use them.

 - The earnings in the account aren’t taxed.
 Distributions used to pay for qualified medical expenses are tax-free

 - The HSA stays with you if you change employers.